sh4174/3DStyleGAN/README.md

 Please see the official repo (https://github.com/NVlabs/stylegan2) of StyleGAN2 from NVIDIA for the original code and its license.

+## Note

+We plan to clean and update the code repository on October when we present this work at the DGM4MICCAI workshop at MICCAI 2021.

 ## Requirements
 The requirements of the original code +
 (TF 1.14 --> TF 2.4.0), Python 3.8, nibabel